 When downloading apps to phones, you are prompted to grant certain permissions.

-When you inadvertently give permission to an app, you are agreeing to allow it to violate your privacy; this is just the same as not enabling security by using a lock screen only worse.
+When you inadvertently permit an app, you agree to allow it to violate your privacy; this is just the same as not enabling security by using a lock screen only worse.

 10. Use a VPN for Ultimate Security